oktadev/okta-blog/_source/_posts/2023-09-15-java-spring-boot-microservices.md

 ./gradlew bootRun
 ```

-Before it starts, you'll need to configure the API gateway to use your Auth0 account.
+Before you can start the API gateway project, you'll need to configure the API gateway to use your Auth0 account.

 Open a terminal and run `auth0 login` to configure the Auth0 CLI to get an API key for your tenant.
 Then, run `auth0 apps create` to register an OpenID Connect (OIDC) app with the appropriate URLs: